 Kyoko Sakura with that hairstyle, but there's someone else.
 I can't put my finger on it.
 Anyway, Bo's hair is ginger red with blonde highlights and bangs up front.
 It mostly hangs loose, but there are two sections that are done up in braids...

 gray or brown eyes.
 Changes in hair color I can understand, but I wonder why her eye color changed from doll to doll?
 Oh well, doesn't matter much.
 Mine has blue eyes, and that's what matters.
+They're also the best eyes in my opinion, as the other two P. Bo dolls are huge and look vacant.
 Bo's eyes are highly made up, by the way.
 She's got brown, blue, and copper eye shadow, plus dark eyeliner and thick lashes.
 Her eyebrows are thick and have hairs painted in, which is more detail than I'm used to seeing on dolls this size.

 Bo's mouth is a riot.
 It's got a subtle asymmetry so that when you view her from certain angles, she appears to be smirking.
 See?